-- (1) The District Municipal Manager must designate an employee as the Administrator for the District Municipal Planning Tribunal. - (2) The person referred to in subsection (1) must- - (a) liaise with the relevant District Municipal Planning Tribunal members
+- (1) The District Municipal Manager must designate an employee as the Administrator for the District Municipal Planning Tribunal. - (2) The person referred to in subsection (1) must-

-- (b) maintain a diary of hearings of the District Municipal Planning Tribunal; - (c) allocate meeting dates and application numbers to applications; - (d) arrange the attendance of meetings by members of the District Municipal Planning Tribunal; - (e) arrange venues for District Municipal Planning Tribunal meetings; - (f) administer the proceedings of the District Municipal Planning Tribunal; - (g) perform the administrative functions in connection with the proceedings of the District Municipal Planning Tribunal; - (h) ensure the efficient administration of the proceedings of the District Municipal Planning Tribunal, in accordance with the directions of the chairperson of the District Municipal Planning Tribunal; - (i) arrange the affairs of the District Municipal Planning Tribunal so as to ensure that time is available to liaise with other authorities regarding the alignment of integrated applications and authorisations; - (j) notify parties of orders and directives given by the District Municipal Planning Tribunal; - (k) keep a record of all applications submitted to the District Municipal Planning Tribunal and the outcome of each, including- - (i) decisions of the District Municipal Planning Tribunal; - (ii) on-site inspections and any matter recorded as a result thereof; - (iii) reasons for decisions; and - (iv) proceedings of the District Municipal Planning Tribunal; and - (I) keep records by any means as the District Municipal Planning Tribunal may deem expedient.
+- (a) liaise with the relevant District Municipal Planning Tribunal members and the parties in relation to any application or other proceedings filed with the District Municipal Planning Tribunal; - (b) maintain a diary of hearings of the District Municipal Planning Tribunal; - (c) allocate meeting dates and application numbers to applications; - (d) arrange the attendance of meetings by members of the District Municipal Planning Tribunal; - (e) arrange venues for District Municipal Planning Tribunal meetings; - (f) administer the proceedings of the District Municipal Planning Tribunal; - (g) perform the administrative functions in connection with the proceedings of the District Municipal Planning Tribunal; - (h) ensure the efficient administration of the proceedings of the District Municipal Planning Tribunal, in accordance with the directions of the chairperson of the District Municipal Planning Tribunal; - arrange the affairs of the District Municipal Planning Tribunal so as to ensure that time is available to liaise with other authorities regarding the alignment of integrated applications and authorisations; - (j) notify parties of orders and directives given by the District Municipal Planning Tribunal; - (k) keep a record of all applications submitted to the District Municipal Planning Tribunal and the outcome of each, including- - (i) decisions of the District Municipal Planning Tribunal; - (ii) on-site inspections and any matter recorded as a result thereof; - (iii) reasons for decisions; and - (iv) proceedings of the District Municipal Planning Tribunal; and - (I) keep records by any means as the District Municipal Planning Tribunal may deem expedient.